shaekuronen/grunt-ejs-static/README.md

 The controller is a JSON file (such as routes.json) which defines files to render, as well as each file's layout and any additional data needed for rendering.

-For examples, please see demo/ and Usage section below
+For examples, please see demo/ and Usage section below.

+There is also a project boilerplate available [grunt-ejs-static-boilerplate](https://github.com/shaekuronen/grunt-ejs-static-boilerplate)

 ## Getting Started
 This plugin requires Grunt `~0.4.1`